-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

 FORM 11-K

 (Mark One):

 [X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2017
+For the fiscal year ended December 31, 2018

 OR

 [] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

 For the transition period from to

 Commission file number: 1-10299

 A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

+Foot Locker 401(k) Plan

 B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:

-Foot Locker, Inc. 330 West 34th Street New York, New York 10001
+Foot Locker, Inc.

+330 West 34th Street

+New York, New York 10001

+Table of Contents

-Report of Independent Registered Public Accounting Firm 1 Statements of Net Assets Available for Benefits as of December 31, 2017 and 2016 2 Statements of Changes in Net Assets Available for Benefits for the years ended December 31, 2017 and 2016 3 Notes to Financial Statements 4 Supplemental Schedules: Schedule H, Line 4i - Schedule of Assets (Held at End of Year) as of December 31, 2017 11 Schedule H, Line 4a - Schedule of Delinquent Participant Contributions for the year ended December 31, 2017 12
+Report of Independent Registered Public Accounting Firm 1 Statements of Net Assets Available for Benefits as of December 31, 2018 and 2017 2 Statements of Changes in Net Assets Available for Benefits for the years ended December 31, 2018 and 2017 3 Notes to Financial Statements Δ Supplemental Schedules: Schedule H, Line 4i - Schedule of Assets (Held at End of Year) as of December 31, 2018 12 Schedule H, Line 4a - Schedule of Delinquent Participant Contributions for the year ended December 31, 2018 13

-Schedules required by Form 5500, which are not applicable, have been omitted.
+^{} Schedules required by Form 5500, which are not applicable, have been omitted.